Aditieraa/finversee/SUPABASE_SETUP.md

 - Users can view their own profile
 - Users can update their own profile
 - Users can insert their own profile (during signup)
-- Service role can insert profiles (for auto-creation)
+- Public users can insert and update profiles (for guest mode)

 ### Game Saves
 - Users can view/insert/update/delete only their own saves
 - Public can view leaderboard (all saves for ranking)
+- Authenticated users can perform all operations
 - Each user can only have one save (UNIQUE constraint)

 ## Performance Optimizations